Debt to Equity (D/E) Ratio

 Shows Financial Health:

 A low ratio (like 0.2 or 1) means the company doesn’t owe too much.
 It’s like a person who doesn’t have many loans and can easily pay their bills.
-A high ratio (like 2 or more) means the company has a lot of debt, which can be risky.
+A high ratio (like two or more) means the company has a lot of debt, which can be risky.

 Helps Investors: